mildred/celutz/UPGRADE.md

 put into the `media/pano` directory, meaning you can remove the original image file once you ensured that the import process went smoothly.

+For convenience, a simple shell script that does exactly the above is provided:
+`upgrade/import_single_pano.sh`.

 Then, you need to regenerate tiles for the imported panorama (see above).